seancorfield/honeysql/doc/differences-from-1-x.md

 HoneySQL 1.x provided a `:modifiers` clause (and a `modifiers`) helper as a way to "modify" a `SELECT` to be `DISTINCT`. nilenso/honeysql-helpers extended that to support `:distinct-on` a group of columns.
 In HoneySQL 2.x, you use `:select-distinct` and `:select-distinct-on` (and their associated helpers) for that instead.
+MS SQL Server's `TOP` modifier is also supported via `:select-top` and `:select-distinct-top`.

 ### set vs sset, set0, set1